newrelic/newrelic-exporter-specs/dropwizard/README.md

 Because this metric is a composite of other types, we model it as such, using the same kind of New Relic Metric types as above.

 We model a Timer with a Count, 4 Gauges for the Meter, and 6 Gauges for the underlying Histogram.
-All of these have a `"name"` set to the name of the Timer, and `"source.type" : "timer"`:
+All of these have a `"name"` set to the name of the Timer:
 * A Count metric, representing the total number of events that have been timed by the Timer, over its lifetime The value of the Count is the change in the number of events since the last reporting period happened.
 * 4 Gauge metrics: